360incentives/guidelines/api-standards.md

 - Endpoints accepting multiple resources are allowed (this is a pragmatic diversion from 'pure' REST), but should be separate from the singular-resource-accepting endpoint
+- Additional JSON keys that either don't apply to the resource (i.e. there's no database column for them), or the user doesn't have permission to set, should be ignored
+  - This is a Rails default, which we don't change

 ### "show"